Kate Quilton: Personal life

 In April 2016, Quilton ran the London Marathon for Papworth Hospital in memory of her father, Kevin Quilton.

 She married James Lance in 2016.
 On the Food Unwrapped Christmas special in December 2017, she announced that she was expecting her first child.
 She gave birth to their son in May 2018.
-As presenter in the documentary Breastfeeding Uncovered, Quilton revealed she was harassed while nursing in public.
+As presenter in the documentary Breastfeeding Uncovered, Quilton revealed she had been harassed while nursing in public.